 Any valid agreement of the parties, and;

 Any other criteria that the court deems just and equitable.

 If the Court finds that the party requesting maintenance has failed to meet the initial threshold determination by weighing all of the above factors, maintenance will be denied.
 If, however, the court determines maintenance is appropriate, it will then determine the amount of maintenance to be paid.
-This is done by deducting 20% of the recipient’s gross income from 30% of the payor’s income and adding that figure to the recipient’s income.
+This is done by deducting 25% of the recipient’s net income from 33.33% of the payor’s net income and adding that figure to the recipient’s income.
 If the result is less than 40% of the parties’ combined income, that is the figure to be used.
 If the result is 40% or greater, maintenance will be capped at the 40% figure.

 Next, the court must determine the length of time maintenance is to be paid using the following schedule:

 For marriages of 0-5 years, 20% of the length of the marriage;

 For marriages of 5-10 years, 40% of the length of the marriage;

 For marriages of 10-15 years, 60% of the length of the marriage;

 For marriages of 15-20 years, 80% of the length of the marriage, and;